 A dental crown fits over the top of a tooth to preserve it and restore its function.
-Dr. Chau may use a dental crown if you have a large amount of tooth decay and he would be unable to save your tooth with a traditional filling.
+Dr. Patton may use a dental crown if you have a large amount of tooth decay and he would be unable to save your tooth with a traditional filling.
 Some of the other situations that would cause him to make this treatment recommendation include:

 - Covering for a dental implant

 - Replacing a loose filling

 - Protecting a tooth from additional infection after a root canal

 - Improving appearance of discolored or otherwise unsightly teeth

 A dental crown gives you an excellent chance of saving your tooth.
 In most cases, Dr. Patton prefers to place a crown before considering tooth extraction or other more invasive procedures.